October is Mental Health Month

 1 in 5

-Australians experience a mental illness each year
+Australians experience a mental illness each year.

 50%

-of people living with mental illness will not seek professional help
+of people living with mental illness will not seek professional help.

 Let's show people with mental illness that we're in this together.

-Register your interest for One Foot Forward 2025
+Sign up now for One Foot Forward 2025

 Join our community to create better mental health for all Australians.